OpenMPDK/dss-ansible/README.md

 Execute this playbook to download artifacts from the dss-artifacts S3 bucket.

 By default, this playbook will download artifacts from the public AWS S3 dss-artifacts bucket (public HTTP URL).
-The bucket URL can be overridden with the public URL of any S3-compatible bucket (eg: MinIO, DSS).
-Additionally, the branch name can also be overridden.
+The bucket can be overridden with the public URL of any S3-compatible bucket (eg: MinIO, DSS) Additionally, the branch name can also be overridden.

 #### playbooks/format_redeploy_dss_software.yml